SAXOPHONES

 - NPR

-These are some of the qualities that have earned STEVE WILSON a prominent position on the bandstand and in the studio with the greatest names in jazz, as well as critical acclaim as a bandleader in his own right.
-A musician's musician, Wilson has brought his distinctive sound to more than 100 recordings led by such celebrated and wide-ranging artists as Chick Corea, George Duke, Michael Brecker, Dave Holland, Dianne Reeves, Bill Bruford, Gerald Wilson, Maria Schneider, Joe Henderson, Charlie Byrd, Billy Childs, Karrin Allyson, Don Byron, Bill Stewart, James Williams, and Mulgrew Miller among many others.
-Wilson has seven recordings under his own name, leading and collaborating with such stellar musicians as Lewis Nash, Carl Allen, Steve Nelson, Cyrus Chestnut, Greg Hutchinson, Dennis Irwin, James Genus, Larry Grenadier, Ray Drummond, Ben Riley, and Nicholas Payton.
+Steve Wilson has attained ubiquitous status in the studio and on the stage with the greatest names in jazz.
+A bandleader in his own right, Jazz Times calls him “the consummate saxophonist-composer and “one of the finest alto and soprano saxophonists of our time.”
+A musician’s musician, Wilson has brought his distinctive sound to more than 100 recordings led by such celebrated and wide-ranging artists as Chick Corea, George Duke, Michael Brecker, Dave Holland, Dianne Reeves, Bill Bruford, Gerald Wilson, Maria Schneider, Joe Henderson, Charlie Byrd, Billy Childs, Karrin Allyson, Don Byron, Bill Stewart, James Williams, and Mulgrew Miller among many others.
+Wilson has eight recordings under his own name, leading and collaborating with such stellar musicians as Lewis Nash, Carl Allen, Steve Nelson, Cyrus Chestnut, Greg Hutchinson, Dennis Irwin, James Genus, Larry Grenadier, Ray Drummond, Ben Riley, Nicholas Payton, Orrin Evans, Ugonna Okegwo and Bill Stewart.

-In February 2011, Wilson celebrated his 50th birthday with a six night engagement, leading six different bands, at Jazz Standard, NYC's premiere jazz club.
-The all-star line-up included Mulgrew Miller, Bruce Barth, Lewis Nash, Jeff "Tain" Watts, Geoffrey Keezer, Christian McBride, Ed Howard, Adam Cruz, Karrin Allyson, Carla Cook, Diane Monroe, Joyce Hammann, Nardo Poy and Troy Stuart.
-In a major interview feature preview, America's largest newspaper THE WALL STREET JOURNAL proclaimed, "The Sideman Becomes the Star."
-The WSJ article, by respected writer Larry Blumenfeld, added, "Mr. Wilson is essential to this city's jazz landscape."Wilson's most recent recording Soulful Song, was released by MAXJAZZ in June 2003.
-It features his quartet and special guests Rene Marie, Carla Cook, Phillip Manuel, James Genus, Billy Kilson, Paul Bollenback and Wilson "Chembo" Corniel.
-The recording, which is the debut of the MAXJAZZ horn series, issues forth a powerful and provocative performance from these dynamic and versatile artists.
-As Wilson explains,"It's a tribute Black radio, as it was called then, that was particularly inclusive in its programming and a galvanizing force in the community.
-On the same station one could hear R&B, jazz, blues, gospel, comedy, local news and affairs, and social commentary".
-In addition to new original material the program includes songs by Stevie Wonder, Chick Corea, Abbey Lincoln, Gil Scott Heron, Earth, Wind & Fire, Patrice Rushen, and The Staple Singers.
+In 2003 Wilson’s recording Soulful Song was released on MAX JAZZ launching the label’s Horn Series.
+It features special guest vocalists Rene Marie, Carla Cook, and Phillip Manuel and issues forth a powerful and provocative performance from these dynamic and versatile artists.
+As Wilson explains, “It’s a tribute Black radio, as it was called then, that was particularly inclusive in its programming and a galvanizing force in the community.
+On the same station one could hear R&B, jazz, blues, gospel, comedy, local news and affairs, and social commentary”.
+In addition to new original material the program includes arrangements of songs by Stevie Wonder, Chick Corea, Abbey Lincoln, Gil Scott Heron, Earth, Wind & Fire, Patrice Rushen, and The Staple Singers.

 HOME | BIOGRAPHY | RECORDINGS | EDUCATION | PRESS | TOUR DATES